What to do with multiple pensions? Combine or Keep separate? (What you need to know)

 Conclusion: what to do with multiple pensions

-If you’re feeling overwhelmed by all of your pensions, don’t worry; there are a few things you can do to make the process simpler.
+If you’re feeling overwhelmed by your pensions, don’t worry; you can do a few things to simplify the process.